oldcordapp/OldcordV3/oldplunger/README.md

 ## How to make plugins

 We intend to make our plugin system similar to how Vencord does (but not API compatible).
 If you want to, [check out this guide](https://gist.github.com/sunnniee/28bd595f8c07992f6d03289911289ba8), just replace Vencord things with Oldplunger things, for example, definedPlugin -> plain old export default.
+Shifting your mind from (current year) to 2015-2018 works too, aka don't blindly follow the guide.